SetBased/BackupPC-Clone/README.rst

 Documentation
 =============

-Will be released after we have successfully migrated out BackupPC instance.
+Will be released after we have successfully migrated our BackupPC instance.

 Contributing
 ============